newrelic/c-sdk/README.md

 If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

+If you would like to contribute to this project, review [these guidelines](./CONTRIBUTING.md).

+To [all contributors](https://github.com/newrelic/c-sdk/graphs/contributors), we thank you!
+Without your contribution, this project would not be what it is today.
+We also host a community project page dedicated to [New Relic C SDK](https://opensource.newrelic.com/projects/newrelic/c-sdk).

 ## License
 The New Relic C SDK is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

 The C SDK also uses source code from third party libraries.
 Full details on which libraries are used and the terms under which they are licensed can be found in the